-Nearly One-Quarter of Americans Believe It Will Take 2 Years or More To Pay Off Their Credit Card Debt
+28% of Americans Believe It Will Take 5 Years To Pay Off Their Credit Card Debt

-Although 59% of Americans believe they will be able to pay off all of their credit card debt at some point in the next six months, a good portion thinks it will take two years or longer.
-Thirteen percent believe it will take a couple of years, 8% believe they will be able to pay off their debt within five years and 2% believe they will never pay it off.
+Although 49% of Americans believe they will be able to pay off all of their credit card debt at some point in the next year, a good portion think it will take five years or longer.
+According to the Clever Real Estate survey, 28% believe they will be able to pay off their debt within five years, 11% believe they will be able to pay off their debt within 10 years and 6% believe they will never pay it off.

 Nearly Half of Americans Need Credit Cards To Cover Essential Living Expenses

-The Inside 1031 survey found that 49% of Americans depend on credit cards to cover essential living expenses.
-This is more common among younger generations: 61% of Gen Zers and 53% of millennials use credit cards for living expenses.
-Conversely, only 26% of boomers rely on credit cards to cover essential expenses.
+The survey found that 48% of Americans depend on credit cards to cover essential living expenses.
+This is more common among younger generations: 59% of millennials use credit cards for living expenses.
+Conversely, only 29% of boomers rely on credit cards to cover essential expenses.

-According to the survey, 57% of Americans have missed at least one credit card payment.
-The most common reason for missing a payment was simply forgetting (37%), but the next most common reason was paying for food and groceries (32%).
+According to the survey, 43% of Americans have missed at least one credit card payment in the past five years.
+The most common reason for missing a payment was simply forgetting (36%), tied with paying for food and groceries (36%).